princjef/gomarkdoc/testData/nested/inner/README.md

 func Child() int
 ```

-Child is in the child package\.
+Child is in the child package.